functionalscript/functionalscript/README.md

 ## Stage 0

+This stage can be used as an intermediate-code for VMs.

 ```js
 fjsFile = expression
 expression = primitive | array | object | func | id | propertyAccessor